Skip to main content

 <br>

-The Twenty-First Sunday in Ordinary Time
+The Thirty-Third Sunday of Ordinary Time

 <br>